-Make Life Easier with These Awesome Writing Resources
+Make Life Easier with These Awesome Resources for Writers

 Now that you know the top five online resources for writers, you can fight your writer’s block head-on, this time with a bit of help.
 Don’t forget, though: these are only five of many resources you may find useful while honing your writing skills.
 Don’t stop searching for new resources that will make your life easier and help you grow as a freelancer.